Collage of NEIWPCC staff with text Join a team working for clean water in the Northeast.

 Preferred Qualifications

-• A bachelor’s degree in environmental sciences, geology, hydrology, biology, natural resources, environmental planning, or a related field, and at least three years of related experience.
+• A bachelor’s degree in environmental sciences, geology, hydrology, biology, natural resources planning, or a related field, and at least three years of related experience.

 • Knowledge and experience with aspects of water quality and watershed management.

-• Ability to work effectively with scientists, engineers, and managers, the public and regulated community and to establish professional credibility.
+• Ability to work effectively with scientists, engineers, managers, the public, and the regulated community.

 Logistics